mugenmelon/mugenmelon.github.io/index.md

 Software engineer exploring game development as a craft.

-I work on an action RPG prototype in Unreal Engine and post useful and/or crazy approaches to game programming, game-system design, and problem-solving.
+I am developing a single-player action RPG prototype in Unreal Engine and post about:
+- 📐 Problem-solving and design patterns
+- 🛠️ Advanced and unconventional game programming techniques
+- 🎮 AI and emergent gameplay system design

+{% include final-words.md %}